GraphQL

 GraphiQL

 GraphiQL is a browser interface for making queries against a GraphQL API.
 It's also an additional source of documentation.
-It's deployed in the route /graphiql and it's the best way to get familiar with GraphQL-based APIs.
+Consul Democracy uses the graphiql-rails to access this interface at /graphiql; it's the best way to get familiar with GraphQL-based APIs.

 • The left panel is used to write the query.